toby676/CV/README.md

 #### Former IT Hardware Salesperson turned Full Stack developer

-Working in a sales environment for 4 years has been great and has taught me some invaluable lessons (bulleted below), but I have always dreamt of a career where I can hone a real skill, a skill that I am passionate about.
+I have worked in a sales environment for the last 4 years.
+It was great and taught me some invaluable lessons (bulleted below), but I have always dreamt of a career where I can hone a real skill, a skill that I am passionate about.

 Looking back on the last 16 weeks at Makers Academy, the amount I've learnt is incredible.
-I've gone from knowing nothing about programming to building a full stack application in 10 days that I'm truly proud of, having barely been exposed to the technologies used at all.
-(Node, MongoDB, Zombie.)
+I've gone from knowing nothing about programming to using TDD and Pairing to write clean, maintainable code for projects I'm truly proud of.

 I can't wait for the next step.
-The opportunity to learn more and be of real value to a company is truly exciting for me.
-I've learnt the basics, I've learnt how to learn, and now I look forward to becoming the best programmer I possibly can be.
+The opportunity to work with amazing people, learn even more and be of real value to a company is truly exciting for me.
+I have never been happier, I know how to pick up a new technology, and I look forward to becoming the best programmer I possibly can be.

 ## Skills

 #### Teamwork & Communication

-I've always relished being part of a team.
-I love working with other people.
-Pair programming and Group Projects have been areas of programming that I really enjoy.
-I've never had a moment where I couldn't work with someone while programming, be it needing to slow down and really explain an idea to someone, or fully listening and understanding what my pair was guiding me through.
+I've always relished being part of a team and thrive when working with other people.
+Pairing and Group work have been a part of programming I really care about.
+I've never had a moment where I couldn't work with someone, be it needing to slow down and really explain an idea to someone, or listening and understanding what my partner has to teach me.
-- Understanding and extracting the true needs of clients through listening and questions.
+- Understanding and extracting the true needs of clients through listening and asking the right questions.
-- Learning how to develop relationships with new and existing clients.
+- Learning how to develop relationships with new and existing (80) clients.
 - Working in sales teams of 4-6, supporting and looking out for each other.

-#### Thirst for Learning
+#### Learning Efficiently

-I want to learn as much as I can about a technology while using it.
-I hesitate to write a line of code without understanding it.
-This gave me the ability to solve problems more efficiently when a wall of red text appeared.
-- I didn't want to be another 'box shifter'.
-I wanted to inform and help my clients where possible so I learnt about the products in depth.
+Each week we effectively had to start again with a new technology.
+I have not only learnt how to program, but also how to pick up a new language and add value to my team in a short space of time.
 - Appointed Audio-Visual (AV) Product Specialist.
-- A multitude of hobbies including drums, guitar, skiing, snowboarding and flying my mini-drone.

-#### Learning efficiently

-Every week we were given a new subject, or technology to learn.
-I have learnt not only how to program, but also how to actually learn a new language.
-This gives me the ability to pick up any new technology or language incredibly quickly and efficiently.
-- Fastest to understand the world of HP server hardware solutions in order to sell them efficiently.
 - AV Product Accreditation.
 I was the first and only person in the company to complete an exam to allow them to sell a certain line of products.
 I enjoyed it!
+- A multitude of hobbies including drums, guitar, skiing, snowboarding and flying my mini-drone.

+#### Need to Understand

+I want to learn as much as I can about a technology while working with it.
+I hesitate to implement a line of code without knowing what it does.
+This added to my ability to solve problems efficiently when a wall of red text appeared.
+- Went the extra mile to understand the technology of the products I was selling to best advise my clients.
+- Became the go to expert on other product lines in my team and for clients (Servers, Computers and unfortunately Printers...)

 #### Problem Solving

 Any time there was an issue in our projects I was usually called in.
 I love fixing a bug.
 I am extremely focused when there is a problem at hand and won't rest until it has been resolved.
-Using Zombie to test our node application with Javascript's asynchronous nature was an amazing learning experience!
+Using Zombie to test our node application with Javascript's asynchronous nature was brutal but rewarding!
 - Fixing computer/excel related problems with colleagues!
-- Guiding clients through AV requirements over the phone who knew little about the subject.
+- Guiding clients through unique AV solutions over the phone who knew little about the subject.
-- Pragmatically working with clients to resolve issues, be it credit related or even an urgent missed delivery.
+- Pragmatically working with clients to resolve issues, be it credit related or an urgent missed delivery.

 ## Education